 The mortality rate for NEC in preemies varies from 20% to over 90% depending on the baby’s size and stage of development.
 Most of the Similac NEC lawsuits that have been filed so far have involved cases where the infant passed away after developing NEC.
 This makes the Similac lawsuits comparable to wrongful death birth injury malpractice cases.
 These are very sad cases that can generate massive verdicts if they go to trial, which drives up their potential settlement value.

-The other reason why the baby formula NEC lawsuits have such a high potential value is that the defendants are big corporations who get no sympathy from juries.
+The other reason why the baby formula NEC lawsuits have such high potential payouts is that the defendants are big corporations who do not get – and shouldn’t get – sympathy from juries.
 In birth injury malpractice cases, the defendants are doctors or nurses who made honest mistakes.
 These types of defendants get a lot of sympathy from juries in medical malpractice cases which drives down the average settlement value.
 The defendant in the Similac NEC lawsuits, Abbott Laboratories, will not benefit from any jury sympathy.